ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 multiplexed together, giving them similar treatment not only inside endpoints but also across the end-to-end Internet path.

 Note that calling Clone() may result in on-the-wire signaling, e.g., to open a new connection, depending on the underlying Protocol Stack.
-In this case, the transport system will ensure consistency of
-Connection Properties by uniformly applying them to all underlying connections in a group.
+When Clone() leads to multiple connections being opened instead of multi-streaming, the transport system will ensure consistency of Connection Properties by uniformly applying them to all underlying connections in a group.
+Even in such a case, there are possibilities for a transport system to implement prioritization within a Connection Group {{TCP-COUPLING}} {{RF8699}}.

-If the underlying Protocol Stack cannot create a new stream on the given Connection, then attempts to clone a Connection will result in a CloneError:
+Attempts to clone a Connection can result in a CloneError:

 ~~~
 Connection -> CloneError<reason?>